apideck-libraries/sdk-python/docs/sdks/connectors/README.md

 ) as s:
     res = s.connector.connectors.get(id="<id>")

-    if res is not None:
+    if res.get_connector_response is not None:
         # handle response
         pass